-Joining Lou Gehrig, Everett Scott, Billy Williams and Joe Sewell, Dodger infielder Steve Garvey becomes only the fifth player in major league history to play in 1,000 consecutive games.
-The first baseman, establishing a National League record, will appear in 1207 consecutive games, before streak ends next season when he breaks his thumb, playing for the Padres in a collision at home plate.
+Joining Lou Gehrig, Everett Scott, Billy Williams, and Joe Sewell, Dodger infielder Steve Garvey becomes only the fifth player in major league history to play in 1,000 consecutive games.
+The first baseman, establishing a National League record, will appear in 1207 consecutive games, before the streak ends next season when he breaks his thumb in a collision at home plate, playing for the Padres.

 Steve Carlton of the Phillies strikes out Cardinals' outfielder Lonnie Smith for his 3,522nd career strikeout to pass Nolan Ryan as the all-time strikeout leader.
 On the same night‚ Ryan strikes out three San Francisco batters to finish one shy of Lefty's total, but will finish his career with 5,714, far ahead of the Philadelphia left-hander's mark of 4,136.

 Amos Otis, who played for 14 seasons with Kansas City, being named the team's Player of the Year three times, and Steve Busby, who averaged more than 18 wins a season before his career is shortened by a rotator cuff injury, are honored at Kauffman Stadium.
 During the pre-game ceremony, the pair are inducted into the newly created Royals Hall of Fame, becoming the first players to be so honored by the team.